 NOTE: Colorado College is responding to Coronavirus (COVID-19) developments.
 Summer Block A & B classes are being delivered via distance learning.
 Admission open houses and visits are canceled.
 See Coronavirus Updates & Resources here.

-Provides a broad overview of Native American literature through a range of genres, modes, and media.
-Builds a Native-centered understanding of the Native American literary terrain and evaluates former and current expectations set upon Native American literature by studying the social, cultural, historical, and literary contexts of which each generation of Native American writers/artists have engaged in subtle, sweeping, restorative, and/or even problematic ways.
+Provides a broad overview of literature by Native American writers through a range of genres, modes, and media.
+Builds an indigenous-centered understanding of the literary terrain and evaluates former and current expectations set upon texts by Native American writers by studying the social, cultural, historical, and literary contexts of which each generation of writers/artists have engaged in subtle, sweeping, restorative, and/or even problematic ways.
 Identifies and studies key concepts, terms, and methods by tracing chronologically themes such as settler colonialism and genocidal trauma; tribal sovereignty and current social issues; and, stereotypes, tropes and modern Native American identity and conflicts of authenticity, as well as survival models of resistance and recovery for Indigenous peoples in literature.
+1 unit.
 Meets the Critical Perspectives: Social Inequality requirement.
+(Not offered 2020-21).